 The difficulty therefore is that there are only a few years of really good Ausone with any kind of decent age to them.
 As a result, if you’re buying to drink now, be a little careful and perhaps stick to the late 90s vintages.
 If you’re intending to cellar it though, the world is your oyster after 2000.

 The blend was around 50%/50% Cabernet Franc / Merlot but the proportion of Cabernet Franc has increased over the last 20 years to around 70%.

 Since 1995 the chateau has also produced a second wine called Chapelle d’Ausone (and perhaps the grape selection necessitated by having a second wine has helped the Grand Vin).

-2017 was a good vintage in Bordeaux
+1999 was an average, short-lived vintage in Bordeaux